Your Shopping cart is empty.

 History

-The EML-200 recriation is an old idea, it has been on our mind for over 12 years and several approaches and circuits have been tested during this time.
-Our first attempt was to create a similar synth, something that resembles the 200 but with several different modules and circuits.
-When this first prototype became ready we could check that somehow the magic has been lost, so we gave up on this project and a few years flew by.
+The recreation of the EML-200 has been a long-standing idea, simmering in our minds for over 12 years.
+Throughout this time, we’ve experimented with various approaches and circuits.
+Our initial attempt aimed to create a similar synthesizer—one that captured the essence of the 200 but with several different modules and circuits.
+However, when the first prototype was completed, we realized that somehow, the magic was lost.
+Disheartened, we set the project aside, and a few years slipped by.

-That is the short story of a dream coming true.
-Yes we love the EML ideas and synthesizers, we love their sound, the raw and powerfull vibration that represents the heart and the root of the analog sound.
-Making this spirit live again through our EMW-200 and EMW-300 is in first place a honour and a great pleasure for us, and I sincerely hope that everyone who understands and admire the power of the old analog machines can share these feelings with us.
+This is the short story of a dream realized.
+We have a deep love for EML’s ideas and synthesizers—their sound, their raw, powerful vibrations that embody the heart and soul of analog music.
+Reviving this spirit through our EMW-200 and EMW-300 is both an honor and a great pleasure for us.
+I sincerely hope that everyone who understands and appreciates the power of vintage analog machines can share in these feelings with us.

 EMW - Electronic Music Works